-In the banking services sector, the Unipol Group operates through Unipol Banca, which focuses on retail and small business segments and offers a complete range of banking services and products.
-In the financial area, it also operates through UnipolRec, a company specialising in the management of non-performing loans.
+In the financial area, it operates through UnipolRec, a company specialising in the management of non-performing loans.

 In the real estate sector, it is a leading operator on the Italian market in terms of assets.
 It owns properties of great historic, symbolic and architectural value, which it is reviving as part of the Urban Up project focused on studying and renovating these important buildings.

-It is also a major player in the Italian hotel industry through its subsidiary UnipolSai, thanks to the brands Atahotels and UNA Hotels & Resorts, as well as in the agricultural sector with Tenute del Cerro and in port management with Marina di Loano.
+Through the subsidiary UnipolSai, it is also an important player in the Italian hotel industry with the Gruppo UNA, brand, in the farming industry with Tenute del Cerro and in the sector of port facilities with Marina di Loano.

 In recent years the Unipol Group has consolidated its brand awareness in the financial community by increasing its presence on new Media, with a view to the strategic coordination of all corporate communication channels.
 This has gradually led to the creation of corporate profiles on LinkedIn, Twitter, YouTube, Facebook and Instagram, as well as its very own blog Changes, giving greater visibility to the many projects and initiatives that show the commitment with which Unipol shares its corporate values and promotes events.